-- 2.1.
-Experimental data in support of claims made in the case of new products (new active ingredients) should be derived from experimentation extending over at least two and preferably three seasons, and research should, where applicable, be conducted under varying climatic conditions in areas of the country where the remedy will be applied and on the tobacco types for which registration is intended.
-The actual number of trials however shall be determined during the initial discussions with the Tobacco and Cotton Research Institute and the relevant advisor. - 2.2.
-Conditions during application such as soil moisture (estimated), growth stage of crop and weeds, cloud cover, wet and dry bulb temperatures, occurrence of dew, etc. must be recorded. - 2.3.
-Details must be furnished concerning type of equipment used for the application of the agent including spray nozzles used, pressure and amount of diluted spray mixture applied per hectare. - 2.4.
-In the case of soil-incorporated or soil-applied herbicides the optimum rate of application must be determined for each of the different soil types, when applicable, e.g. sandy loam, sandy clay loam and sandy clays or clays must be included.
-The clay percentage for each trial must be specified. - 2.5.
-Evaluation of efficacy and phytotoxicity should be determined under normal farming practices in each of the main tobacco growing areas where the remedy will be registered for use over at least two seasons.
+- 2.1 Efficacy trials should be conducted in the areas of the country where the remedy will be applied.
+The actual number of trials however shall be determined during the initial discussions with the Tobacco and Cotton Research Institute and the relevant Adviser. - 2.2 Conditions during application such as soil moisture (estimated), growth stage of crop and weeds, cloud cover, wet and dry bulb temperatures, occurrence of dew, etc. must be recorded. - 2.3 Details must be furnished concerning type of equipment used for the application of the agent including spray nozzles used, pressure and amount of diluted spray mixture applied per hectare. - 2.4 In the case of soil-incorporated or soil-applied herbicides the optimum rate of application must be determined for each of the different soil types, when applicable, e.g. sandy loam, sandy clay loam and sandy clays or clays must be included.
+The clay percentage for each trial must be specified. - 2.5 Evaluation of efficacy and phytotoxicity should be determined under normal farming practices in each of the main cotton growing areas where the remedy will be registered for use over at least two seasons. - 2.6 The success of each remedy as well as phytotoxicity symptoms can be demonstrated by photographs showing treated and control (untreated) plots.

-- 2.6.
-The success of each remedy as well as phytotoxicity symptoms can be demonstrated by photographs showing treated and control (untreated) plots. - 2.7.
-Where applicable, the different methods of application i.e. high volume, low volume, ULV, aerial etc. should be demonstrated. - 2.8.
-Apart from determining the efficacy of the remedy to control weeds (herbicides) or to affect growth of the tobacco plants (plant growth regulants), the effect of the treatments on the tobacco yield and quality of the cured leaf should also be determined.
-The following data must be presented: plant height, number of leaves per plant, days of flowering, yield and chemical composition and leaf quality as indicated by the average price per kg as evaluated by a leaf grader from one of the tobacco co-operatives.
+- 2.7 Where applicable, the different methods of application i.e. high volume, low volume, ULV, aerial etc. should be demonstrated. - 2.8 Apart from determining the efficacy of the remedy, the effect of the treatments on the seed cotton yield and quality of the cotton fibre should also be determined.